LMCF-IMG/Langerhans_Islet_Volume_Evaluation_by_Extrusion/README.md

 **Macro for [ImageJ/Fiji](https://fiji.sc/).**

-It was developed in cooperation with **Dr. David Habart**, from the [Laboratory for Pancreatic Islets, Center for Experimental Medicine, Institute for Clinical and
+It was developed in cooperation with **Dr. David Habart** from the [Laboratory for Pancreatic Islets, Center for Experimental Medicine, Institute for Clinical and
-Experimental Medicine (IKEM), Prague, Czech Republic](https://www.ikem.cz/en/centrum-exp-mediciny/oddeleni-centra/laborator-langerhansovych-ostruvku-lloe/a-1671/) who provided image data for testing and valuable feedback comments.
+Experimental Medicine (IKEM), Prague, Czech Republic](https://www.ikem.cz/en/centrum-exp-mediciny/oddeleni-centra/laborator-langerhansovych-ostruvku-lloe/a-1671/), who provided image data for testing and valuable feedback comments.

 ## Overview